mozilla/ssh_mitm_poc/README.md

+> **ARCHIVED** This repository is archived.
+You can use it to test implementations, but OpenSSH and other
+> implementations are not vulnerable.
+Some custom implementation may be.

 # ssh_mitm_poc
 POC of an sshd MiTM w/ publickey authentication.
 See the `poc` branch for getting an idea of what the check is.